 Why agencies use it: Clients want to know which ads actually drove purchases, not just clicks.
 Triple Whale provides first-party attribution data that's often more accurate than Meta's self-reported numbers.
 The creative cockpit shows performance by creative asset.

 Limitations: E-commerce focused.
 If your clients aren't selling products online, this isn't relevant.
-Pricing scales with client revenue — check their site for current tiers.
+Pricing scales with client revenue, so check their site for current tiers.

 Creative & Design